 Why Was My Credit Card Declined?

-Here are some common (and not so common) reasons your card may get declined when you try to use it to make a purchase.
+Here are some common (and not so common) reasons your Discover card – or whatever card you happen to use – may get declined when you try to use it to make a purchase, and what to do about it.

 If your balance creeps up toward your credit card limit and you try to buy something that will cause your balance to exceed your limit, your credit card may get declined.
 Some credit card companies send email or text notices to let you know when your balance is approaching your limit, so keep an eye out if you’re concerned.
 It may be a good idea to get into the habit of regularly checking your credit card balance, so that you know how much available credit you have to use on purchases.